yguillemot/RaQt_maker/README.md

 #### STEP 1: Extract the C++ headers from a Qt distribution

+The code is generated from the specification of the C++ methods found in the Qt C++ headers.

+*This headers are distributed on a lot of files and make a large use of C macros.
+So, rather than rewriting the C preprocessor, the hack described in the following lines is used.*

 1.1 - cd in the data directory then execute the following commands :

 ```